 The recipient decrypts the hash with the sender’s public key.
 The received message is also hashed.
 If the decrypted hash matches the hash of the message that is received, the digital signature is verified.

 Once a message is hashed and encrypted, if even one character changes in transit, the recipient will know when they verify the digital signature.
-This can be a sign that either the sender is not who they say they are or that the message has been tampered.
+This can be a sign that either the sender is not who they say they are or that the message has been tampered with.
 Digital signatures ensure the integrity of emails and add a safeguard against threats like phishing scams or identity theft.

 Encrypting Files